maxharlow/reconcile/README.md

 <hr>

-#### `uk-company-numbers-to-company-officer-names`
+#### `uk-company-numbers-to-uk-company-officer-ids`

-Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company numbers, and retrieve the names of their officers.
+Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company numbers, and retrieve the IDs and names of their officers.

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.companieshouse.gov.uk/developer/applications/register).